wemake-services/wemake-vue-template/template/docs/template/architecture.md

 - `store/` - this directory contains your
   [Vuex Store](https://nuxtjs.org/guide/vuex-store) files

-- `types/` - this directory contains types, constants, and enums that can be used with `ts`

-- `stubs/` - this directory contains TypeScript [declaration files][declaration-files],
+- `shims/` - this directory contains TypeScript [declaration files][declaration-files],
   feel free to extend it with your own types

 ## Tests

-- `utils/` - this folder contains utility files that are used for testing
+- `fixtures/` - this folder contains utility files that are used for testing
 - `.eslintrc.js` - this file extends linting rules for testing
 - `jest-shims.d.ts` - file to import TypeScript types into current context